manjicar/GettingCleaningData/CodeBook.md

     'activityLabels': data frame connecting activity numerical lables to activity names.

-2. Combination of train and test data frames using 'rbind' and creation of the variables:
+2. Combination of train and test data frames, using 'rbind', and creation of the variables:

     'xAll': training and testing data frames combined.